Fondation Pierre Elliot Trudeau

 Do you have any tips for choosing referees?

-We encourage applicants to choose referees who can speak to different aspects of their personality—academic, research, community involvement, and personal qualities.
+We encourage applicants to choose referees who can collaborate different aspects of their personality—academic, research, community involvement, and personal qualities.
 We want to understand who you are as a scholar, research partner, volunteer, and human being.

 Does my referee have to respond in the same language as my application?